 Our society has evolved around the private automobile.
 Our residences are physically separated from places of employment, schools, medical facilities and entertainment.
 For the majority of the population, it is no problem to jump into the family auto and drive anywhere for goods and services.
 However, for people who do not own an automobile or are unable to operate one because of age or handicap, the problem of transportation is severe.
-Add to this the inability to use public transportation, and one must ask how these people reach the goods and services necessary for their everyday lives.
+Add to this the inability to use public transportation, and we must ask how do these people reach the goods and services necessary for their everyday lives.

 In the past, very little emphasis was placed on providing these people with transportation, and they had no choice but to depend on friends or relatives for rides.
 If they were physically able, a taxi was another alternative although an expensive one.
-Certain social service organizations such as the Easter Seal Foundation and other state and local social agencies have attempted to provide specialized transportation for the elderly and handicapped.
+Certain service organizations such as the Easter Seal Foundation and state and local social agencies have attempted to provide specialized transportation for the elderly and handicapped.
 However, in order for the mobility-limited to participate in normal lives, public transportation service specifically designed to meet their needs is a necessity.

-Who are the elderly and handicapped?
+Who are the elderly and the handicapped?
 How do we define these persons?
-Section 16(d) of the Urban Mass Transportation Act of 1964, as amended, used the following definition:
+Section 16(d) of the Urban Mass Transportation Act of 1964, as amended, uses the following definition:

-"The term 'handicapped person' means any individual who, by reason of illness, injury, age, congenital malfunction, or other permanent or temporary incapacity or disability, is unable without special facilities or special planning or design to utilize mass transportation facilities as effectively as persons who are not so affected."11
+"The term 'handicapped person' means any individual who, by reason of illness, injury, age, congenital malfunction, or other permanent or temporary incapacity or disability, is unable without special facilities or special planning or design to utilize mass transportation facilities as effectively as persons who are not so affected."

-John B. Schnell defines gradations within the handicapped group as follows:
+John B. Schnell in his paper, "Public Transportation and Transportation Needs of the Elderly and Handicapped" defines gradations within the group as follows:

-- "Invalids persons who are disabled for active service or movement and are virtually confined to bed; - (2) Nonambulatory persons who, for all practical purposes, are confined to wheelchairs; - (3) Semiambulatory persons who, although handicapped to some extent, can walk with difficulty and generally use crutches or canes; - (4) Ambulatory persons who, although handicapped by age or infirmity, can walk without serious difficulty; and - (5) Able-bodied."12
+- "Invalids persons who are disabled for active service or movement and are virtually confined to bed; - (2) Nonambulatory persons who, for all practical purposes, are confined to wheelchairs; - (3) Semiambulatory persons who, although handicapped to some extent, can walk with difficulty and generally use crutches or canes; - (4) Ambulatory persons who, although handicapped by age or infirmity, can walk without serious difficuly; and - (5) Able-bodied."